lucasnad27/off-chain-validation-poc/README.md

 - Backend business logic - Cloudflare workers
 - web3 frontend - SvelteKit

+## Next steps

+Check out [GH Project](https://github.com/lucasnad27/off-chain-validation-poc/projects/1) for the Kanban board.
+As mentioned earlier, I'm winging this and am not entirely sure what the end-product will look, hence a little Kanban sanity never hurts.

 ## Running locally

 To run this on your local machine, we'll be booting up a local ethereum-based blockchain using Ganache.
 If you're unfamiliar with how Ganache + Truffle work, head over to their site to get a crash course.
 Modify your `truffle-config.js` file as needed.
 Now, take a deep breath and follow along with the following instructions.